Arne Lindtner Næss

 Arne Lindtner Næss (born 19 December 1944) is a Norwegian actor, director, television producer, and writer.
 He has had many film and television roles.
 The best known may be Frode Birkeland in the television series Familiesagaen De syv søstre on TV2.
 His father was film director, producer, and screenwriter Peder Hamdahl Næss.

+He was awarded the Aamot Statuette in 2019, along with Knut Bohwim.